All Episodes

 All this movie does is illustrate that there were numerous terrorist attacks throughout the 90s that never were dealt with in any serious fashion by the Clinton administration.

-Well, no, that wrong word, it's not mystifying.
+Well, no, wrong word.

 Here's what it illustrates.

-It illustrates that the Democrats fear deathly fear the issue of national security becoming forefront in this campaign.
+It illustrates that the Democrats fear, deathly fear, the issue of national security becoming forefront in this campaign.

 They know the truth about themselves in this regard.